oroinc/documentation/backend/api/processors.rst

 A processor is the main element that implements the business logic of the API.
 Each processor must implement |ProcessorInterface|  and be registered in the dependency injection container using the ``oro.api.processor`` tag.

-Please see the :ref:`actions <web-api--actions>` and :ref:`context <context-class>` sections for more details about where and how processors are used.
+Please see the :ref:`actions <web-api--actions>` and :ref:`context <web-api--context-class>` sections for more details about where and how processors are used.

 Please see the :ref:`actions <web-api--actions>` section for more details about where and how processors are used.